Vaping vs Smoking: The Facts You Need to Know!

 Can you Smoke & Vape at the Same Time?

-Yes, you can smoke and vape at the same time as studies have found that doing both is no worse than solely smoking.
-However, it is recommended that you stop smoking traditional cigarettes altogether.
+Smoking and vaping at the same time isn’t recommended as you are still inhaling the carcinogens from traditional cigarettes.
+However, studies have found that doing both is no worse than smoking itself.

 Will it Save me Money?

 YES!
 On average, a person who smokes five a day will save £75 per month, which equates to £912.50 per year.
 Whereas, on average, a vaper who uses e-liquid will spend £20-25 per month, which is equivalent to £240 - £300 per year.
 Going off the average figures, a person would save £672.50 - £612.50 per year!

 To calculate how much you would save, head over to the NHS smoking cost calculator.